Cyclic hyperbolicity in CAT(0) cube complexes

 \subsection{Transverse trees of hyperplanes}

 In order to state our criterion, we need to introduce some terminology:

 \begin{definition} Let $X$ be a CAT(0) cube complex.
 A \emph{tree of hyperplanes} is the data of a rooted tree $T$ and a collection of pairwise disjoint hyperplanes $\mathcal{H}= \{ H_v \mid \in V(T) \}$ indexed by the vertices of $T$ such that, for all vertices $u,v,w \in T$, $H_v$ separates $H_u$ and $H_w$ if and only if $u,v,w$ lie in that order on an infinite ray starting from the root of $T$.
-A tree of hyperplanes \begin{itemize} \item is \emph{branching} if every vertex in the underlying rooted tree has at least two children; \item is \emph{uniformly distributed} if there exists some constant $K\geq 0$ such that, for all vertices $u,v \in T$, the inequality $d(H_u,H_v) \leq K \cdot d_T(u,v)$ holds; \item has no \emph{transeparation} if every hyperplane separating at least two hyperplanes in $\mathcal{H}$ cannot be transverse to two hyperplanes in $\mathcal{H}$. \end{itemize} \end{definition}
+A tree of hyperplanes \begin{itemize} \item is \emph{branching} if every vertex in the underlying rooted tree has at least two children; \item is \emph{uniformly distributed} if there exists some constant $K\geq 0$ such that, for all vertices $u,v \in T$, the inequality $d(H_u,H_v) \leq K \cdot d_T(u,v)$ holds; \item has no \emph{transeparation} if every hyperplane separating at least two hyperplanes in $\mathcal{H}$ cannot be transverse to two hyperplanes in $\mathcal{H}$. \end{itemize} Two trees of hyperplanes $\mathcal{H}_1,\mathcal{H}_2$ are \emph{transverse} if every hyperplane in $\mathcal{H}_1$ is transverse to every hyperplane in $\mathcal{H}_2$. \end{definition}

-For instance, a regular tree contains many trees of hyperplanes; and a product of regular trees contains many \emph{transverse} trees of hyperplanes, where two trees of hyperplanes $\mathcal{H}_1,\mathcal{H}_2$ are transverse if every hyperplane in $\mathcal{H}_1$ is transverse to every hyperplane in $\mathcal{H}_2$.
+For instance, a regular tree contains many trees of hyperplanes; and a product of regular trees contains many transverse trees of hyperplanes.
 Our main result is the following criterion:

 \begin{prop} Let $G$ be a group acting geometrically on a CAT(0) cube complex $X$.
 If $X$ contains two transverse trees of hyperplanes that both are branching, uniformly distributed, and have no transeparation, then $G$ is not cyclically hyperbolic. \end{prop}